-Asthma occurs when the airways narrow and the body creates too much mucus.
+Environmental factors, hereditary factors, or a combination of both, can cause asthma to develop.
+Asthma attacks occur when the airways in the lungs narrow, causing the body to produce excess mucus.
 This makes it difficult to breathe, which is often accompanied by wheezing, coughing, or shortness of breath.
-The severity of an asthma attack can differ from patient to patient, from a minor inconvenience to a potentially life-threatening situation.
+The severity of an asthma attack can differ from patient to patient, from minor attacks that can easily be managed with quick relief inhalers to life-threatening medical emergencies.

 What Causes an Asthma Attack?

-1. Strenuous exercise.
+1. Strenuous exercise

 Whether we notice it or not, strenuous exercise changes the way we breathe.
 When completing a demanding physical activity, most people start breathing through their mouths.
 This means air is getting to your airways and lungs without passing through your nose first.
 Some patients have exercise-induced asthma, meaning their symptoms are exclusively triggered by exercise.

-2. Airborne irritants, like dust, gases, and smoke.
+2. Airborne irritants, like dust, gases, and smoke

-3. Allergies.
+3. Allergies

-4. Cold weather.
+4. Cold weather

 Is There a Cure for Asthma?